Here is the blog of 2021.

-I hope to roll from Taizé to Le Puy en Velay.
+I start in august to roll from Taizé to Le Puy en Velay.

 I will also post the preparations here.